Shagomendo/Shagomendo/README.md

 - 👀 I’m interested in Web/Mobile App Development, really basic knowledge. ...
 - 🌱 I’m currently learning ...
 Flutter and a bit of C#
 - 💞️ I’m looking to collaborate on ...
 Any project that'll help me gain experience and grow.
 - 📫 How to reach me ...
-Twitter shago_mendo
+Twitter https://twitter.com/LiquidityOn

 <!---